This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 Second Image – Stanza Two

 If we juxtapose these images, we note a contradiction in the doctrine of immortality, in which there remains permanent opposition, and immortality for each and all, regardless of either the doctrine of faith or the strictures of the law.
-Such celebration of resistance lends itself to Blakean and Nietzschean readings, together with a distinct sense that Thomas’ poem is setting forth a heretical parody of the Pauline advocacy of resurrection in Jesus Christ.
-How could one, after all, advocate a religion of love and redemption that celebrates eternal vengeance?
-Such a celebration smacks of narcissism, greed and sadism – and seems to have prompted Thomas to take the side of the underdog, of the lovers, among whom he found his poetic lifeworld.
+Such celebration of resistance lends itself to Blakean, Nietzschean or Marxian readings, as Thomas’ poem is setting forth a heretical parody of the Pauline advocacy of resurrection in Jesus Christ.
+How could one, after all, advocate a religion of love and redemption that celebrates such eternal vengeance?
+The cruel hypocrisy of totalitarian love smacks of narcissism, greed and sadism – and seems to have prompted Thomas to take the side of the underdog, of the lovers, among whom he found his poetic lifeworld.

 With the stark contradiction standing before us, threatening the very binary structure of innocence and guilt, of redemption and resurrection, we turn to the third stanza.